Robert Wickens: Recovery

-On 5 May 2021, 989 days after the accident at Pocono, Wickens drove a race car again, testing the #54 Hyundai Veloster N TCR with Bryan Herta Autosport at Mid-Ohio Sports Car Course.
+On 5 May 2021, 989 days after the accident at Pocono, Wickens drove a race car again, testing the No. 54 Hyundai Veloster N TCR with Bryan Herta Autosport at Mid-Ohio Sports Car Course.
 Outfitted with hand controls, normally raced by paralyzed team driver Michael Johnson, Wickens wasted no time adapting to the set-up and was up to pace within a number of laps, proving his speed and ability to race again.

 Wickens driving at Lime Rock Park during the 2022 Michelin Pilot Challenge season.

 Return to racing

-On 14 January 2022, it was announced that Wickens will compete in the 2022 Michelin Pilot Challenge with Bryan Herta Autosport.
+On 14 January 2022, it was announced that Wickens would compete in the 2022 Michelin Pilot Challenge with Bryan Herta Autosport.
 This was Wickens' first return to racing since his accident at Pocono.
 In his first race at Daytona, Wickens and co-driver Mark Wilkins scored a podium with a third-place finish.
 On 25 June 2022, Wickens and Wilkins won the TCR class of the Michelin Pilot Challenge race at Watkins Glen International, Wickens' first race victory since 2017.
 He then followed this up with a win at Canadian Tire Motorsport Park in the following race.
-At the end of the season, Wickens finished in 6th place in the Touring Car (TCR) Drivers' championship.
+At the end of the season, Wickens finished in sixth place in the Touring Car (TCR) Drivers' championship.

 Wickens remained in the team for 2023, paired with Harry Gottsacker.
 A consistent season with several podium finishes saw the pair claim the TCR championship at the last race in Road Atlanta.

 During the first race of the 2024 Nürburgring Langstrecken-Serie at the Nordschleife, Wickens was involved in an accident driving a Hyundai Elantra N, approximately half way through the 4 hour event at the Döttinger Höhe section of the circuit.
 The crash required him to be taken immediately to a nearby hospital from the circuit.
 His team, Bryan Herta Autosport, released a statement confirming Wickens was conscious and would spend the night under precautionary observation.

 Personal life

 Wickens is the son of Tim and Lisa, and has an older brother, Trevor, who operated Hamilton-based kart racing team Prime Powerteam.
 Wickens cited he was fascinated by the movie Days of Thunder as a child.
-On 28 September 2019, Wickens married Toronto native Karli Woods, a Canadian YouTuber and cosplayer, in a ceremony held in Carmel, Indiana.
+On 28 September 2019, Wickens married Wasaga Beach native Karli Woods in a ceremony held in Carmel, Indiana.
 In July 2022, the pair had their first child, Wesley Joseph.
-In September 2025, they welcomed twins, Daisy and Dashiell.
+In September 2025, they welcomed twins, Daisy and Dasher.